MSRG/HyperLedgerLab/README.md

-This Repository contains the code for my Master thesis.
+This Repository contains scripts we are developing to deploy a Hyperledger Testbed on a Kubernetes cluster, itself running on cloud resources.
+For the latter, we assume, resources provisioned via an OpenStack environment.

 **Topic**:

-Hyperledger Testbed auf dem Kubernetes Cluster: Automatisierter Verteilung eines Verteiltes Enterprise Blockchain Netzwerks zur Analyse

-Hyperledger Testbed on Kubernetes Cluster: Automated Deployment of a Distributed Enterprise Blockchain Network for Analysis
+Hyperledger Testbed on Kubernetes Cluster: Automated Deployment of a Distributed Enterprise Blockchain Network for Analysis and Testing

-**STUDENT**: Sahil Kalra MTK 03680993 (sahil.kalra@tum.de, sahilkalra1991@gmail.com)
+**CONTRIBUTOR**: Sahil Kalra MTK  (sahilkalra1991@gmail.com)

-**ADVISOR**: Nasirifard, Pezhman, M.Sc.

-**SUPERVISOR**: Jacobsen, Hans-Arno, Prof. Dr. rer. pol.
+**CONTRIBUTOR**: Pezhman Nasirifard

+**CONTRIBUTOR**: Arno Jacobsen

 **Setup**:
 1. clone the repo `git clone git@github.com:sahilkalra1991/master_thesis.git`